IgniteUI/igniteui-docfx/en/components/grids_templates/row_adding.md

 > Setting primary key is mandatory for row adding operations.

 > [!NOTE]
 > Every column excluding the primary key one is editable in the row adding UI by default.
-If you want to disable editing for specific column, then you set the [`editable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#editable) column's input to `false`.
+If you want to disable editing for a specific column, then you have to set the [`editable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#editable) column's input to `false`.

 @@if (igxName !== 'IgxTreeGrid') {
 > [!NOTE]
-> The IgxGridEditingActions input controlling the visibility of the add row button may use the use action strip context (which is of type [`IgxGridRowComponent`]({environment:angularApiUrl}/classes/igxgridrowcomponent.html)) to fine tune which records the button shows for.
+> The IgxGridEditingActions input controlling the visibility of the add row button may use the action strip context (which is of type [`IgxGridRowComponent`]({environment:angularApiUrl}/classes/igxgridrowcomponent.html)) to fine tune which records the button shows for.
 }
 @@if (igxName === 'IgxTreeGrid') {
 > [!NOTE]
-> The IgxGridEditingActions inputs controlling the visibility of the add row and add child buttons may use the use action strip context (which is of type [`IgxTreeGridRowComponent`]({environment:angularApiUrl}/classes/igxtreegridrowcomponent.html)) to fine tune which records the buttons shows for.
+> The IgxGridEditingActions inputs controlling the visibility of the add row and add child buttons may use the action strip context (which is of type [`IgxTreeGridRowComponent`]({environment:angularApiUrl}/classes/igxtreegridrowcomponent.html)) to fine tune which records the buttons show for.
 }

 The internal [`IgxBaseTransactionService`]({environment:angularApiUrl}/classes/igxbasetransactionservice.html) is automatically provided for @@igComponent.
-It holds pending cell changes until the row state submitted or cancelled.
+It holds pending cell changes until the row state is submitted or cancelled.

 ## Positioning